arsip/bestguess/README.md

 the time it takes to launch the shell.

-**Rationale\:** BestGuess does not compute shell startup time because it doesn't know whether you want it measured or how.
-(How many runs and warmups, for instance.)
-The worst thing that a tool like BestGuess could do is to estimate shell startup time and subtract it from the measurements it reports.
-Hidden measurements and silent data manipulation are bad science.
-If you want to measure something, do so explicitly.
+**Rationale\:** BestGuess does not compute shell startup time because it doesn't know how you want it measured, if at all.
+(Which shell?
+How to invoke it?
+How many runs and warmup runs?)

 On my machine, as shown below, about 2.4ms is spent in the shell, out of the 5.2ms needed to run `ls -l`.

-When reporting experimental results, we might want to subtract the bash startup time from the run time of the other commands to estimate the net run time.
+When reporting experimental results, we might want to subtract the shell startup time from the run time of the other commands to estimate the net run time.

 ```